aimsecond/music-performer/README.md

 This project is aiming to create a new way to make music -- using hand gestures.

 ---

+## Week of May 20th

+### UI and structure design
+- We have built the basic structure and UI for the app.
+Currently, some concerns still need to be discuss and modify, including the orientation when the user start to create a piece.
+To optimize hand gesture detection and prevent other elements, such as user's head, which may impact the detection precision, the potrait orientation is better.
+However, it is difficult to detect/include multiple hands in such orientation.
+- The play list adopt recycler list view to show the videos that were recorded by the user.

+### Method of detecting hand gesture

 ## Week of May 13th

 ### UI and structure design